yuanhenglee/BasiC-Pitch/README.md

 time frame, enabling the subsequent steps to better discern individual notes in the presence of harmonically rich audio.
 We employ a Convolutional Neural Network (CNN) architecture to generate notes from the preprocessed audio frames.

-## Prospective Users

-Music producers and engineers can employ it to transcribe audio recordings into MIDI files, facilitating tasks like remixing and editing.
-Music researchers and analysts can conduct in-depth compositional studies, while educators and students can use it for ear training and composition exercises.

 ## System Architecture